-Problem Statement 4 (Prioritized): Continue teaching our stakeholders on utilizing devices and applications.
+Problem Statement 4 (Prioritized): Utilizing devices and applications has been challenging to our stakeholders.
 Root Cause: Decisions by District was made quickly based on TEA requests so time was limited to communicate information quickly.
 Training of all stakeholders on use of technology is important for student success, need to find time and a way to ensure training and support